Boylan Bottling Company: History

-Boylan's first product was birch beer, their recipe having been formulated in 1891 in Paterson, New Jersey, by pharmacist Steven William Boylan.
+Boylan's first product was birch beer, based on a recipe formulated in 1891 in Paterson, New Jersey, by pharmacist Steven William Boylan.

-Ron and Mark Fiorina's grandfather bought the company from the Boylan family in the 1930s.
-It was located in Haledon, New Jersey, from the late 1950s until 2001, when its facilities were relocated to Clifton, New Jersey, for a short time before again being relocated to Moonachie, New Jersey, then Teterboro, New Jersey, and, in 2013, New York City.
+Ron and Mark Fiorina's grandfather purchased the company from the Boylan family in the 1930s.
+From the late 1950s until 2001, the company was based in Haledon, New Jersey.
+Its facilities were then moved to Clifton, New Jersey, for a short time, before being relocated again to Moonachie, New Jersey, then to Teterboro, New Jersey, and, in 2013, to New York City.

-On September 10, 2003, Boylan was acquired by Emigrant Bank, in conjunction with the private equity firm The Courtney Group.
-It represented the first transaction in the beverages sector for the two purchasers, and their first in New Jersey, which at the time was the home of Boylan's Teterboro headquarters.
-As part of the deal, Emigrant Capital executive-in-residence Val Stalowir joined Boylan’s board of directors.
+On September 10, 2003, Boylan was acquired by Emigrant Bank in conjunction with the private equity firm The Courtney Group.
+The acquisition was the first transaction in the beverage sector for both purchasers, and their first in New Jersey, where Boylan's headquarters were then located in Teterboro.
+As part of the transaction, Emigrant Capital executive-in-residence Val Stalowir joined Boylan's board of directors.